Azynokel/empiris-benchmark-test/README.md

 ### Configuration File Breakdown

-The configuration is YAML-formatted, which is human-readable and widely used for configuration files.
+The `empiris.yaml` configuration is used to further specify the benchmark.
 It utilizes placeholders (e.g., {{ $env.variable_name }}) for sensitive or environment-specific values.

 **Go Microbenchmarks in its simplest form:**